DataBooth/duckdb-utils/docs/python-api.rst

     Unexpected error: user-defined function raised exception

-You can cause ``sqlite3`` to return more useful errors, including the traceback from the custom function, by executing the following before your custom functions are executed:
+You can cause ``duckdb`` to return more useful errors, including the traceback from the custom function, by executing the following before your custom functions are executed:

 .. code-block:: python

-    from sqlite_utils.utils import sqlite3
+    from duckdb_utils.utils import duckdb

-    sqlite3.enable_callback_tracebacks(True)
+    duckdb.enable_callback_tracebacks(True)

 .. _python_api_quote: